Testing bounded arboricity: A Deterministic Edge-Assignment Algorithm

 \section{A Deterministic Edge-Assignment Algorithm}

-In this section we describe a deterministic algorithm that, given a graph $G=(V,E)$, assigns edges to vertices.
+In this section we describe a deterministic algorithm that, given as input a graph $G=(V,E)$, assigns edges to vertices.
 The algorithm works iteratively, where in each iteration it assigns edges to a new subset of vertices.
 The algorithm is provided with parameters that determine an upper bound on the number of edges that are assigned to each vertex (where an edge may be assigned to both of its endpoints).
+The number of edges assigned to each vertex is at most $3\alpha$ plus a small fraction of its original degree.
+This fraction is determined by one of the parameters ($\gamma$).
 When the algorithm terminates, some edges may remain unassigned (and some vertices may not have been assigned any edges).
 This algorithm (when viewed as a distributed algorithm) is a variant of the algorithm by Barenboim and Elkin~\cite{BE} for finding a forest decomposition in graphs with bounded arboricity.